Using the Secret Server SDK for DevOps

 -

-Search for SDK in the top search bar.
+Search for SDK in the top search bar, and select SDK client.
 This will lead you to the SDK Client Management page.

 -